 The Company is part of the Group and is ultimately owned by British American Tobacco p.l.c.
-As set out above in the Company's Strategic Report, the Company's principal activity had been the sale of tobacco products through the Representative Office as a member of the Group.
-The Directors expect the Company to be liquidated in the future.
+As set out above in the Company's Strategic Report, until 2010, the Company's principal activity is the sale of tobacco products through its Branch in the Philippines.
+In 2017, it was decided that the Company will cease operations in the Philippines.
+The closure of the business is expected to be finalised by the end of 2023.

-Under Section 172(1) of the UK Companies Act 2006 (the "Act") and as part of the Directors' duty to the Company's shareholders to act as they consider most likely to promote the success of the Company, the Directors must have regard for the likely long-term consequences of decisions and the desirability of maintaining a reputation for high standards of business conduct.
+Under Section 172(1) of the UK Companies Act 2006 ("the Act") and as part of the Directors' duty to the Company's shareholders to act as they consider most likely to promote the success of the Company, the Directors must have regard for the likely long-term consequences of decisions and the desirability of maintaining a reputation for high standards of business conduct.
 The Directors must also have regard for business relationships with the Company's wider stakeholders and the impact of the Company's operations on the environment and communities in which it operates.
-Consideration of these factors and other relevant matters is embedded into all Board decision-making and risk assessments throughout the year.
+Consideration of these factors and other relevant matters is embedded into all Board decision making and risk assessments throughout the year.

-The Company's key stakeholders are Group undertakings, including its shareholders, government, customs, revenue and tax authorities and wider society in countries in which the Company operates.
+The Company's key stakeholders are Group undertakings, including its shareholders, direct and indirect suppliers to the Company (including leaf suppliers, product materials suppliers and goods and services suppliers), customers of the Company (including distributors, wholesalers and retailers and the government, customs, revenue and tax authorities and wider society in countries in which the Company operate.
+The Company does not have any employees.

-The Company engages with other Group undertakings, including its shareholders through regular meetings, intra-group management activities and ongoing dialogue.
-Primary ways in which the Company engages directly or indirectly, as part of the Group, with its key external stakeholders are summarised on pages 20 to 21 of the BAT ARA & 20-F.
+Primary ways in which the Company engages directly or indirectly, as part of the Group, with its key external stakeholders are summarised on pages 136 to 140 of the BAT ARA & 20-F.